skyomni/CADodiles-STEM-Game/README.md

 - `translations.py` – text and UI strings

 ---

+## 📁 CAD Files

+SolidWorks parts, assemblies, and exported 3D models are available in the following folder:

+`Solidworks Files and 3D Models/`

+### Contents:
+- Native SolidWorks part (`.SLDPRT`) and assembly (`.SLDASM`) files
+- Exported 3D models for viewing and presentation

+These files document the mechanical design of the system and can be used for further modification, analysis, or replication.

+---

 ## How It Works
 1. User selects a game mode and topic
 2. A question is displayed on the touchscreen